Interpretable ML for High-Frequency Execution: A fill probability model for tactical order placement

-We focus on the bid side of BTC-USD and BNPP and analyze feature importance by the use of Shapley metrics, which are computed with the SHAP library \cite{NIPS2017_7062}.
-For the sake of illustration, we train the crypto model on 6 days -- 2022/11/05 to 2022/11/10 -- and validate it on 1 day -- 2022/11/11.
-All the crypto pairs we tested provided similar results which emphasizes the universality of the considered variables.
-For the equities, we train the model on 8 months -- 2017/01/01 to 2017/08/31 -- and validate it on 1.5 months -- 2017/09/01 to 2017/10/15.
-Note that the huge amount of events in the crypto data allows us to consider a smaller time frame for training.
-The Shapley values are computed over out-of-sample observations.\\
+We focus on the bid side of BTC-USD and BNPP.
+We train the crypto model on 5 days --- from 2022-11-11 to 2022-11-15 --- and validate it on 2022-11-16.
+Note that we conducted the same test for other pairs and they all yielded similar results, which emphasizes the universality of the predictive power of the features we propose.
+For the equities, we train the model on 8 months ---from January $1^{\text{st}}$, 2017 to August $31^{\text{st}}$, 2017--- and validate it on 1.5 months ---from September $1^{\text{st}}$, 2017 to October $15^{\text{th}}$, 2017.
+The much longer calendar duration in that case compensates for the much lower trading activity of equities.